gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 }
 ~~~

-This custom layout allows us to reference it in our `index.php` using the name following the **mod_** which is simply **login**, after which it will render all of the html inside around the entire position, allowing us to keep the index.php much more concise.
-For this example we've used just a single wrapper div `#rt-popuplogin`, but you can add as many elements as you need for any design considerations you have.
+This custom layout allows us to reference it in `index.php` using the name following the **mod_** which is simply **login**.
+After this, it will render all the HTML inside around the entire position This allows us to keep the **index.php** much more concise.
+For this example, we've used a single wrapper div `#rt-popuplogin`, but you can add as many elements as you need for any design considerations you have.

 Step 3: Setting up the Module Chrome